Keep your nose to the grindstone

 What's the origin of the phrase 'Keep your nose to the grindstone'?

 There are two rival explanations as to the origin of this phrase.
-One is that it comes from the supposed habit of millers who checked that the stones used for grinding cereal weren't overheating by putting their nose to the stone in order to smell any burning.
-The other is that it comes from the practice of knife grinders when sharpening blades to bend over the stone, or even to lie flat on their fronts, with their faces near the grindstone in order to hold the blades against the stone.
+One is that it comes from the supposed habit of millers who checked that the stones used for grinding cereal weren't overheating, by putting their nose to the stone in order to smell any burning.
+The other is that it comes from the practice of knife grinders when sharpening blades to bend over the stone, or even to lie flat on their fronts, with their faces near the grindstone when holding the blades against the stone.

 All the evidence is against the miller's tale.
 Firstly, the stones used by millers were commonly called millstones, not grindstones.
 The two terms were sometimes interchanged but the distinction between the two was made at least as early as 1400, when this line was printed in Turnament Totenham:

 "Ther was gryndulstones in gravy, And mylstones in mawmany."

 The Middle English language there is difficult to interpret but it certainly shows the grindstones and millstones as being distinct from each other.
 If the derivation was from milling we would expect the phrase to be 'nose to the millstone'.